If you’re a buyer, there’s not much you can do to prepare for a home inspection; after all, it’s not your home yet.

 After the inspection is finished, pay close attention to the way the inspector left your house.

-At EDC, I always make sure the thermostat is turned back to normal and the oven turned off, but I always inform the realtor of this as well, as an additional check.
-I also make sure to lock all doors and windows, so if you prefer that they remain unlocked, check them afterwards.
+At EDC, I always make sure the thermostat is turned back to normal and the oven turned off, but I always inform the real estate agent of this as well, as an additional check.
+I also make sure to lock all doors and windows, so if you prefer that they remain unlocked, check them afterward.

 Sometimes, things will come up during the inspection that I am unable to correct.
-If, during the course of an inspection, a GFCI outlet will not reset, this may effect any appliances that run out of that outlet (a definite problem if that appliance is a fridge).
+If, during the course of an inspection, a GFCI outlet will not reset (part of the electrical system), this may affect any appliances that run out of that outlet (a definite problem if that appliance is a fridge).

 Conclusion